pollygot/dev.pollygot.com/docs/flock/README.md

 ## Why

 - Standardized interface for communicating with many services
-- You can use your favourite RestFUL library, rather than instally many third-party libraries
+- You can use your favourite RESTful library, rather than instally many third-party libraries
 - Flock provides various convenience functions for extending some services (for example, bulk sending of messages)